That One Bug

 Well, as it turns out, no. That function dates back to VectorStorm’s OpenGL 2.1 days, from before we were able to store vertex data directly on the GPU.
 Instead, it’s embedding raw model geometry into the rendering commands which games send to VectorStorm’s rendering engine.
 Which means.. it’s unexpectedly using one of VectorStorm’s compatibility interfaces for old code.

-Loading models from files, on the other hand, is something I’ve only implemented relatively recently.
-Models from files are being drawn using all the modern best practices.
+Loading models from files exported by 3D tools such as Blender, on the other hand, is something I’ve only implemented relatively recently.
+These file-based models are being drawn using all the modern best practices.
 So that would perhaps explain why a model could be causing glitches when it was created in code, but not causing glitches when loaded from a file; one was using modern rendering, and one was using an old, less-rigorously tested compatibility interface, even though both were drawing basically the same data.

 At Long Last, the Solution